-Conventional PBL at a glance
+Conventional PBL

-Stand-alone (multitranche) PBL establishes multiple sets of policy actions

-Disbursement is available once a set of policy actions is fully completed (with ADB Management approval)
+Standalone (multitranche) PBL establishes multiple sets of policy actions for the program's approval.
+Once a set of the policy actions is fully completed, disbursement is available upon the ADB's Management approval.

+Programmatic PBL
-Programmatic approach a series of singletranche PBLs

-Requires concept approval of a longterm reform plan

-Includes indicative policy actions of subsequent subprograms at the processing of the 1st subprogram
+a series of single-tranche PBLs that require concept approval of a long-term reform plan including indicative policy actions of subsequent subprograms at the processing of the 1st subprogram.